-1.4 PUBLIC MEETING
+1.4 PUBLIC INPUT MEETING

 Following a review of background research and community survey results, the Steering Committee worked to define the vision, goals, and implementation strategies for the future of Mineral Springs.
 These were refined and incorporated into the draft Comprehensive Plan prior to receiving additional public input.
-On February 22, 2022, a public input meeting was held for residents to review the draft Plan and future land use map.
+The draft Plan was made available at Town Hall and online for review by the public prior to the public input meeting.